Forming Reading Habits Early: Young Readers' Books in the SDHC Lending Library

 We encourage you to check out the numerous selections in our lending library that might catch the eye of the young reader in your life (in addition to bringing them to our annual Young Readers Festival of Books, held alternatively in Brookings and Deadwood every September).

-SDHC's Reading Group Toolkits include many options for young readers, including the 2017 Young Readers One Book, illustrated by Chris Van Dusen (pictured to the right signing autographs at the 2017 Young Readers Festival of Books).
+SDHC's Book Club to Go includes many options for young readers, including the 2017 Young Readers One Book, illustrated by Chris Van Dusen (pictured to the right signing autographs at the 2017 Young Readers Festival of Books).

 Here are a few samples from our library for different grade levels.